 Marzano-Validated Best Practices for Online Practice

 The Edmentum research team was honored to have Marzano Research peer review a research project that we conducted for our classroom practice and assessment program, Study Island.
 Through that review, Marzano confirmed our findings about the effectiveness of Study Island, and we also uncovered four best practices to help students get the most out of online practice.

 General Test-Prep and Test-Taking Tips for Educators

 No matter the exact situation, testing is a stressful process.
 But successful test taking, beyond content knowledge, is also a skill that can be taught, acquired, and mastered.
 Here are some of our best resources on general test prep and test taking to help the K-PREP testing process go smoothly at your school.

-Helping students achieve Kentucky test success is about much more than targeted practice in the classroom.
+Helping students achieve K-PREP test success is about much more than targeted practice in the classroom.
 Check out these 10 holistic tips to make sure that your students are ready for their assessments in all ways.

 Administrators may not feel like they have a direct hand in making sure that students are well-prepared for the K-PREP.
 But, there is no shortage of steps administrators can take to ensure that their teachers and students have what they need for a successful testing season—even when it comes down to the wire.